AiramL/TimeOptimizedFederatedLearning/README.md

 user: root
 password: SBS3g2025
 ```
-When using the provided virtual machine, you can skip directly to the section [Execution](#execution).
+When using the provided virtual machine, you can skip directly to the [Execution](#execution) Section.

 # Baremetal Installation (30 minutes)